iittos/profile/README.md

 # https://iittos.github.io/
-a simple website about me which will occasinally get updated
+a simple website about me which will occasionally get updated

-<h6> All rights reserverd 2023 </h76>
+<h6> All rights reserved 2023 </h76>